La Mancha Negra: History

 In 1986, La Mancha Negra first appeared as a smudge 50-yards long.
 It was noticed by workers as they patched the 30-year-old asphalt on a highway between Caracas and its airport.
 Initially, concerns for the blob were low but it soon spread.
 As much as 8 miles of highway were soon covered with the unknown material that contracted and expanded with the weather.
 It was found to grow when conditions were hot and wet but shrink when it was cold and dry.
 It seemed to prefer tunnels and the uphill slopes outside the airport.
 Gummy in texture, the blob rendered the roadway extraordinarily unsafe, causing vehicles to crash into one another or run off the road.
-In 1991, a group of experts consulted President Carlos Andrés Pérez about the problem but could not pinpoint the cause of the substance.
+In 1991, a group of experts were consulted by President Carlos Andrés Pérez regarding the problem but could not pinpoint the cause of the substance.
 1,800 deaths were then attributed to La Mancha Negra in the five years before 1992 and by that time, the stain had spread throughout the city of Caracas.

-The Venezuelan government stepped in, stating that it devoted "millions of dollars" to investigating the problem, even consulting experts in the U.S., Canada and Europe.
+The Venezuelan government stepped in, stating that it devoted "millions of dollars" to investigating the problem, even consulting experts in the U.S., Canada, and Europe.
 In 1994, the Ministry of Transport and Communications attempted to wash away La Mancha Negra believing it was paste consisting of oil and dust and even suspended work when it rained believing it would wash away the substance.
 They tried spraying the stain away with pressurized water, but this did not work.
 They tried scrubbing it away with detergents to no avail.
 They even repeatedly scraped away the top layer of the roads, resurfacing it, only to watch La Mancha Negra reappear.
 Finally, the government poured tons of pulverized limestone over the stain to "dry it up".
 This seemed to work for a while, but created a different problem; the roads then became so dusty that drivers and local residents complained that the air was unbreathable.

 In January 1996, the roads became slick with the substance once more, due to the lack of maintenance, low rainfall and the poor condition of vehicles in Caracas.
 Special cleaning equipment was brought in from Germany, and the phenomenon seemed to have abated for several years thereafter.
-However, La Mancha Negra reappeared in 2001 on several roads in Caracas, including Baralt, Nueva Granada, Fuerzas Armadas, Sucre and Urdaneta Avenues.
+However, La Mancha Negra reappeared in 2001 on several roads in Caracas, including Baralt, Nueva Granada, Fuerzas Armadas, Sucre, and Urdaneta Avenues.